 We celebrated the opening of our current headquarters building, U.S. Bancorp Center at 800 Nicollet Mall in Minneapolis.

-Also that year, we expanded to Europe with the acquisition of NOVA Corporation, which we would later rename Elavon in 2008.
+Also that year, we continued to expand in Europe with the acquisition of NOVA Corporation, which we would later rename Elavon in 2008.
 Today, Elavon is one of the largest payment processors in the world and has a few thousand employees in North America, the United Kingdom, Ireland, Poland and other European countries.

 Our logo rose to the top of the U.S. Bank Tower in Los Angeles, which at the time was the tallest building on the West Coast and since then has made appearances in numerous movies and television shows.